Lemming97/Project_3/README.md

 Being a web developer means being part of a community.
 We all need a place to share our projects not only if we're applying for jobs or working as a freelancer but also so that we can share our work with fellow developers and collaborate on future projects.

+The Sphere is waiting for you...
+Ask and you shall receive...The Sphere provides answers to your burning questions, Light Worker affirmations, Magic Mark's advice and even lucky numbers!
+You will want to bookmark this one and keep the answers coming to your deepest questions with just a simple click!

 ## Table of Contents
 * [License](#license)